The next few weeks are critical for South African matric students, as they gear up to write their final exams.

 Currently if anyone has a confirmed or even a suspected case of Covid-19 they are required to quarantine or self-isolate for ten days, and as Dr Carol Bosch points out "exams will be missed in those scenarios".

 Any missed exams will have to be made up only next year, derailing carefully laid plans for study or work in 2021.

 "As we've moved to Level 1 it's become quite clear that there is a lot more socialising going on.
-All of us, teenagers included, have felt the need to see people and as a result it's been easy for people to forget that there is still a lot of Covid-19 still around," she told Parent24.
+All of us, teenagers included, have felt the need to see people and as a result it's been easy for people to forget that there is still a lot of Covid-19 still around," the Cape Town based GP told Parent24.

 As a result, she shares, we are seeing little outbreaks here and there.
 This can be quite a problem coming up to what is quite an important time in children's academic career.

 Dr Bosch asks that parents get themselves and their children through the next few weeks safely.
 She stresses that even exposure to a confirmed case of Covid-19 would warrant them being quarantined.

 Only see people if you really must, she says, and if you are pressed to socialise for any reason she suggests the following tips to avoid exposure and ensure a clean run at matric exams:

 1. Limit all socialising outside of school